Staying in Barcelona for the next few months, I will have enough time to go about.

 I arrived and stepped out of the train into a light drizzle that quickly cleared out.
 It was sunny and warm for the rest of the day.

 The old part seemed smaller and more disheveled than Girona’s: I saw several buildings with standing facades only.
 The main attractions are from the Roman era.
 I visited a few of them but I saw bigger and better ancient ruins elsewhere so I wasn’t smitten by them.
 That being said, I had a good time wandering around Part Alta, or old city.
+Since the sun was out and the beach was right next to the ruins, I took some time to even out my cycling tan.

 If I had gone to Tarragona a few days later, I would have caught the festivities of the Santa Tecla festival but alas, not this time.